-Value of the Month Excerpt (July)
+Value of the Month Excerpt (September)

 Methods for teaching this value:

-Method for Preschoolers: The Honesty About Feelings Game
+Sample Method for Preschoolers: The Magazine Game

 Review the activities and stories that go along with this months value.
 Make sure everyone in your family understands the value so they can see how they can apply it in their own lives and situations.